Confused about what to pack for China? Don’t worry – I’ve got you covered for every season and scenario.

 Travel insurance

-So, if something were to happen, would you be able to cope – both mentally and financially – if you didn’t have cover?
+Medical costs in China can be expensive.
+If something were to happen, would you be able to cope – both mentally and financially – if you didn’t have cover?

 Virtual private network (VPN)